-Sadie Robertson Stuns In Cheetah Print Romper While Holding Her Adorable Puppy Cabo
+Sadie Robertson Stuns In Cheetah-Print Romper While Holding Her Adorable Puppy Cabo

 HEYO!
 Grab / tag your girls and let them know that on the LO Sister App we are on week 3 of the Every Day Girl Guide and ya girl wrote week 3 on relationships! ???????? i wrote it to apply towards whatever stage of relationship that you’re in! super pumped for y’all to read.
 I pray it helps guide you by biblical truth as you navigate relationships!
 LINK IN BIO to get the app!
 Go dive in ????

-Her many followers took to the comments section to compliment her on her outfit as well as to inquire about LO sister.
+Her many followers took to the comments section to compliment her on her outfit, as well as to inquire about LO sister.
 Others shared how much they look up to the 23-year-old.

 “Love the romper and the cute dog!” wrote one person.